We want to make sure that all music lovers enjoy the Lollapalooza experience!

 The Festival is wheelchair accessible but is a large venue with great distances between activities and attractions.
 It is outdoors and across city streets and pathways.
 Some travel is over natural terrain and terrain designed for motor vehicles.
 If it should rain, there could be mud.

 The Festival does not provide personal care, golf cart rides, or push service of any kind or wheelchairs for rent or loan.
 Wheelchairs, power wheelchairs, and three or four-wheeled scooters are allowed only for use by patrons with mobility disabilities.
 For safety reasons, requests to use other power-driven mobility devices will be reviewed on a case-by-case basis.
 Powered wheelchairs may also be charged at the Access Center.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20-amp circuit.

-American Sign Language (ASL) Interpreted Performances
+6. American Sign Language (ASL) Interpreted Performances

-Special Dietary Needs and Prescription Medicine
+7. Special Dietary Needs and Prescription Medicine

-Outside food and drinks are not allowed inside the Festival, but if a patron has special medical dietary restrictions, items will be allowed.
+Outside food and drinks are not allowed inside the Festival, but if a patron has special medical dietary restrictions, please reach out to firstname.lastname@example.org

 Patrons are allowed to bring their medically necessary materials and medications into the Festival, provided that all medicine has a prescription label with the patron’s name.
 Our personnel at the entry gates will verify the contents of any medically necessary materials.
 Out of concern for the festival staff who handle the trash, please dispose of your medical waste and syringes in the proper disposal, which is located at the medical tent.

-Have Questions About Our ADA Access & Accommodations?
+10. Have Questions About Our ADA Access & Accommodations?